 He was born in Washington, D.C., the son of a doctor and a schoolteacher, and grew up in the Shaw neighborhood.
 He became interested in photography at a young age after observing a demonstration on developing photographs.
 He joined a camera club at the 12th Street YMCA and took pictures for the Dunbar High School paper.

 McNeill attended Howard University as a pre-med student for a few years but eventually left for the New York Photography Institute.
-One year later, he returned to Washington and set up a freelance business out of his father's house on T Street, later, eventually moving to his own studio.
-As a free-lancer, he was expected to know where the action was and get the pictures of interest to the newspaper readers.
-He would often photograph entertainers, sports figures as well as civil protests and political appointments.
+One year later, he returned to Washington and set up a freelance business out of his father's house on T Street, eventually moving to his studio.
+As a freelancer, he was expected to know where the action was and get the pictures of interest to the newspaper readers.
+He would often photograph entertainers and sports figures as well as civil protests and political appointments.

-In the 1930's and 40's, any time there was a political, social, religious or community event in Washington D.C.’s Black community, McNeill was there to photograph it.
-Some of McNeill's subjects include Joe Louis, Marian Anderson, and Jesse Owens.
+In the 1930s and '40s, any time there was a political, social, religious, or community event in Washington D.C.’s Black community, McNeill was there to photograph it.
+McNeill's subjects include Joe Louis, Marian Anderson, and Jesse Owens.
 He did not avoid racial discrimination because of his prestige as a photographer.
-As a Black man during Jim Crow, he was not allowed to buy a ticket at the Earl Theater (now the Warner Theater) or sit in the front of the audience to photograph; he took the picture from the wings of the stage.
+As a Black man during Jim Crow, he was not allowed to buy a ticket at the Earl Theater (now the Warner Theater) or sit in front of the audience to photograph; he took the picture from the stage's wings.